Whyzanet/WhyzaGC/README.md

 title: README
 ---

 This project is about building your own DIY wireless Adafruit Arduino Feather HUZZAH ESP8266 or ESP32 v2 microprocessor with Adafruit Featherwing 128x64 OLED display addon to interface with the self-assembled DIY MightyOhm Geiger Counter Kit.
-I also added a random number generator based off the radiation counts for fun.
+I also added a random number generator based on the radiation counts for fun.

 ![WhyzaGC-histogram1](https://user-images.githubusercontent.com/109115488/192123691-52e77460-48d9-4fd2-a95f-41f3cf3bae22.jpg)